babelfish-for-postgresql/babelfish_project_website/_faq/troubleshooting.md

 This section explains some of the most common problems faced when working with Babelfish, and possible solutions.

-### Babelfish starts but I cannot run SQL Server code
+### Babelfish starts but I can't run SQL Server code

 There are a couple of reasons this can happen.
 The most common reason is that you have started Babelfish before adding `babelfish_tds` to the `shared_preload_libraries` parameter in the `postgresql.conf` file.
 If you don't update the parameter value before starting the PostgreSQL server, the library required to process SQL Server commands won't load, and Babelfish won't run.